settings

 Japan sits on the Pacific Ring of Fire, making earthquake preparedness essential.
 Properties in coastal areas require tsunami evacuation planning, while mountain regions may face landslide risks during heavy rains.
 Check local hazard maps (available at municipal offices) and factor in earthquake retrofitting costs when budgeting.
 Many rural communities have strong disaster preparedness networks that new residents should actively join.

 Important note: Properties built before 1981 lack modern earthquake-resistant features.
-According to the Japan Building Disaster Prevention Association, 55% of retrofitting projects cost under ¥2,000,000 JPY (~$13,600 USD)
+According to the Japan Building Disaster Prevention Association, 55% of retrofitting projects cost under ¥2,000,000 JPY ($13,094 USD), with the most common range being ¥1,000,000 JPY ($6,547 USD)-¥1,500,000 JPY (~$9,821 USD).
+MLIT and local government subsidies are available to help offset these expenses—check with your local municipality for specific programs.

 How to Get Started